nightwishxp/notrenderreact/Publishing.md

 to quickly set up a free account.
 Once inside, click on your username (top-right), then "Account Settings".
 On the bottom, there is a section called "API Access".
 If you don't have this set up already, create a new token and use `cargo login` to set it up.
-This will now authenticate you
+This will now authenticate you with the `cargo` cli tool and allow you to publish.

+### Uploading

+Once this is set up, make sure you commit the current state you want to publish.
+Then try `cargo publish --dry-run`.
+If that works well, revi